Here, learn how to ask for repairs and what to do if your landlord won't perform the necessary repairs.

 My written request for repairs has been ignored.
 What now?

 - Go to court: Sue your landlord to make the repairs and for damages.
-A court can order your landlord to make repairs, reduce your rent from the date you asked for repairs, award you damages caused by failure to repair, damages of one month’s rent plus $500, court costs, and attorney’s fees.
+A court can order your landlord to make repairs, reduce your rent from the date you asked for repairs, and award you damages caused by failure to repair, damages of one month’s rent plus $500, court costs, and attorney’s fees.
 You can sue in the Justice of the Peace court, where you will not need a lawyer, and the court should hear your case quickly, as soon as ten days from when you file your lawsuit.
+(Claims in Justice Court are limited to $20,000, plus court costs and interest.
+If your damages are more than $20,000, consult an attorney.)

 Where can I read the law on repairs?